wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 > (but also doesn't cause graph break) and the `sageattn_compiled` doesn't wrap it at all,
 > but expects you to have the very latest version of sageattn that has built-in similar workaround

+> fullgraph feature in torch compile is a debug feture; it will error if there's any graph break

 ## 2025.11.30 Chunked RoPE

 > Two of the highest peak VRAM hits on the model code are the RoPE appllication